Faculty & Staff

 Arthi Rao, Research Scientist II

-Arthi Rao is a research scientist II at the Center for Quality Growth and Regional Development at Georgia Tech.
+Arthi Rao is a research scientist at the Center for Quality Growth and Regional Development at Georgia Tech.
 She has had a consistent focus on Health and Place research throughout her career.
 She has an interdisciplinary educational and professional background in Urban Planning, Epidemiology and Geographic Information Systems (GIS) from Georgia Tech.
 Her research interests focus on social determinants of health, healthcare access, healthy communities, and spatial methods.
 She uses methods including spatial clustering, data mining/classification techniques and hierarchical modeling in her research.
 She has integrated these methods to create decision-support tools for academic and industrial applications.
 She regularly collaborates with researchers at The Morehouse School of Medicine, Georgia Tech, and the American Planning Association as a subject matter expert on healthy communities’ research and geospatial methods.
 She has published in journals on the topics of Health Impact Assessment (HIA), sustainability, walkability analysis, regional planning, and therapeutic landscapes.
 She also teaches courses titled “Public Health and the Built Environment” and “Public Health Analytics” at Georgia Tech.

 Carolyn Phillips, Research Affiliate

 Carolyn P. Phillips is a director in the Center for Inclusive Design and Innovation (formerly AMAC Accessibility) in the College of Design.
 She is a nationally recognized consultant in the field of assistive technology and disabilities, and has spoken to numerous groups on topics that include assistive technology, advocacy, self-determination, and living with a learning disability.
 She also serves as director of Tools for Life, Georgia’s Assistive Technology Act Program; the Pass It On Center; and the National Assistive Technology Reuse Technical Assistance and Coordination Center.
 Phillips has dedicated her time and energy to promoting independence for people with disabilities through advocacy, education, assistive technology, and fundraising.
 She earned her undergraduate degree from the University of Georgia and her master's degree from the University of Kentucky.

 Angelika Braig, Administrative Manager